Skip to main content

 Core identity

-Name is the machine-readable identifier used in commands like sitectl component set fcrepo off.
+Name is the machine-readable identifier used in commands like sitectl set fcrepo off.
 It must be unique within the plugin.
-DefaultState is on or off — what the component does if the operator never sets it explicitly.
+DefaultState is on or off, which controls what the component does if the operator never sets it explicitly.
 Most components default to on to match the upstream template.

 Create flow

 PromptOnCreate controls whether sitectl create isle asks the operator about this component.
-Set it to true for components that represent a meaningful architectural choice that should be made at install time — like whether to include fcrepo or Blazegraph.
-FollowUps is a list of additional questions that appear when a specific state or disposition is chosen.
+Set it to true for components that represent a meaningful architectural choice that should be made at install time, such as whether to include fcrepo or Blazegraph.
+FollowUps is a list of additional non-secret questions that appear when a specific state or disposition is chosen.
 For example, fcrepo asks which file system URI to use when it is enabled.
-Follow-up specs include:
+Follow-up specs include: Follow-up flags are forwarded to the plugin as passthrough argv so Cobra can parse the plugin-owned flags.
+They can be visible in process listings, and the typed RPC params sensitivity check does not cover passthrough Args.
+Never use a follow-up for passwords, tokens, private keys, secret keys, or any other sensitive value.
+Secret material must use a purpose-built stdin, file, environment-reference, or secret-store flow whose transport and redaction contract is explicit.

 Domains: On and Off